anoop9/microservices-workflow-example/order-fulfillment-workflow-conductor/README.md

 # Introduction

 This is an order fulfillment workflow example project, containing 3 microservices in spring-boot  and one of the microservices (order-svc) integrated with Netflix Conductor client for Workflow orchestration.
 The way how these microservices interact is depicted in the following diagram. ![Alt text](pics/orderfullfillment.png?raw=true "order fulfillment workflow")

-1) User initiate a checkout via UI
+1) User initiate a checkout via UI (simulated as a REST endpoint call for our testing purpose by creating a new order using POST operation)
 2) Order-svc (order microservice) create an order, with initially order status as 'PENDING'
-3) Order microservice initiate the workflow/business process flow - by debiting payment for the order via calling payment-svc (Payment microservice) and sending order (OrderDTO) details
+3) Order microservice initiate the workflow/business process flow by starting the workflow using Netflix conductor client library - The workflow has two tasks - debiting payment and shpping the order
+4) First task in workflow (HTTP task in Netflix conductor) get executed by debiting payment for the order via calling payment-svc (Payment microservice) and sending order (OrderDTO) details
-4) Order microservice does the second step in workflow which is shipping the order by calling shipment-svc (Shipment microservice) and sending order (OrderDTO) details
+5)Second task in workflow (HTTP task in Netflix conductor) gets executed which is shipping the order by calling shipment-svc (Shipment microservice) and sending order (OrderDTO) details
 5) After both steps are completed, order-svc complete the order by setting order status as 'COMPLETED' and saving it.

 ## Modules